navinprasadk/21-days-of-docker-handson/Day10/README.md

 ## 1. By mounting the host directory

-Here we are using [bind mount concept discussed in Day 06 post](../Day06/README.md) to sync the files between docker host and container.
+Here we are using [bind mount concept discussed in day 06 post](../Day06/README.md) to sync the files between docker host and container.
 This is the preferred way.

     docker run --detach --mount type=bind,source=C:\workspace\docker\app,target=/app --name con_A debian:10.12-slim sleep infinity